DevNeoLee/newblog/travelData/나를찾는세계여행/pokemon.md

 At some point though, dealing with over 1,000 lines of code in a single `lua` run-time becomes unwieldy.
 So whilst something like [Unity](https://unity.com/) is better suited for serious projects, PICO-8 is still a great way to learn and prototype ideas.

-> Wolfhunter's [source code](https://github.com/pixegami/wolfhunter) is public, and you can play the game directly in the browser (both web and mobile) [here](https://pixegami.github.io/wolfhunter/).